About Hazelnuts - Natures Native Power Plant

 Hazels are Healthy and Tasty

 Unlike other tree crops, nuts don’t need refrigeration or a controlled atmosphere for storage.
 Nuts are essentially a nonperishable crop, that can be sold throughout the year and processed into many sought after products like confections, oil, flavorings, nut meal and spreads.
 Hazelnuts are 50% to 75% oil with over 90% monounsaturated fats and contain high levels of vitamins with powerful antioxidant qualities.
 USDA considers nuts heart healthy.
 Hazel oil is nearly identical to olive oil in composition and health benefits.
-The nut meal after the oil has been squeezed out is a tasty highly nutrient rich protein meal for humans or animals.
+The nut meal after the oil has been squeezed out is a tasty highly nutrient rich protein flour for humans or animals.

 Hazels are Natures Power Plant